Is oily skin ruining your selfie shot?

 When to See a Dermatologist About Your Oily Skin

-If you’re in need of immediate help and you want to find out how to get rid of oily skin on face, you may want to consult with a dermatologist and get treated with medications to get your oily skin and its effects under control.
+If you’re in need of immediate help and you want to find out why the skin is so oily on your face, you may want to consult with a dermatologist and get treated with medications to get your oily skin and its effects under control.
 You may have tried all the home remedies there are, bought all the latest commercial products, and used every natural soap there is.

 If this sounds like you, then you should definitely make an appointment to get some help.